-The sperm cells in males are the only human cell with flagella, or whiplike cell extensions.
+Sperm cells in males are the only human cell with flagella, or whiplike cell extensions.
 This is because of their need to "swim" long distances to reach an egg for fertilization.
 Also due to their need to travel, the body of a sperm cell is very light, carrying not much more than the chromosomes containing the DNA for a potential zygote.
-The other organelles found in most other body cells are nonexistent in sperm cells, and are given to a zygote by its mother's egg.
+The other organelles that are found in most other body cells are nonexistent in sperm cells, and are given to a zygote by its mother's egg.

 - National Institute of General Medical Sciences; Inside the Cell; Alison Davis

 - National Center For Biotechnology Information: Shape and Biomechanical Characteristics of Human Red Blood Cells in Health and Disease

 - The Alcohol Pharmacology Education Partnership: Neuron Structure and Function

 - National Center For Biotechnology Information: Molecular Biology of the Cell - Sperm